Back to articles

 Spell-checking Markdown with cSpell

 Though I haven't written much on this blog, I wanted to add some basic spell-checking to my posts.
-I looked up "spell-checking markdown" and found an article by TJ Addison that explained how to do this with a tool called cSpell (the backbone of the somewhat popular Code Spell Checker VSCode extension).
+I looked up "spell-checking markdown" and found an article by TJ Addison that explained how to do this with a tool called cSpell (the backbone of the somewhat popular Code Spell Checker VS Code extension).
 Definitely check out TJ's article for a more in-depth explanation of cSpell and how to use it, but here I'll explain how I set it up for my Eleventy blog.

-Using cSpell
+Installing cSpell

 You can use cSpell without installing it as a dependency by running it with npx: